-The proposed area of Sebastopol Hills is depicted in Map 1 of this petition, which is attached to the succeeding page due to size limitations of the United States Geographical Survey Maps herein.
+The proposed area of Sebastopol Hills is depicted in Map 1 of this petition, which is attached to the succeeding page due to size limitations of the USGS Maps herein.

 Map 2.
-Map Showing the Relationship Between he Proposed AVA and the existing AVA(s)
+Map Showing the Relationship Between the Proposed AVA and the existing AVA(s)

-The map showing the relationship between Sebastopol Hills and the existing AVAs is depicted in Map 2 of this petition, which is attached to the succeeding page of map 1 due to the size limitations of the United States Geographical Survey Maps herein.
+The map showing the relationship between the proposed Sebastopol Hills AVA and the existing AVAs is depicted in Map 2 of this petition, which is attached to the succeeding page of Map 1 due to the size limitations of the USGS Maps herein.